 Have you picked a wedding safa design yet?
 Do you know what’s trending?
 Ever since Sabyasachi gave us the floral safa, a myriad of designs has flooded the market.
 But you don’t want to get lost in that flood.
 Which is why we curated the BEST Safa design trends we’ve spotted recently, along with some classics that will never go out of style.

 Irrespective of what you call it (a Punjabi turban or a Rajasthani safa or a groom’s pagri), the Safa gives a different look depending on the fabric you choose (kota, chanderi, cotton, velvet or silk).
-You can opt for a quirky and bold print, or go for monotone fabrics with attached kalingas.
-Basically, there’s a safa for every groom in the market, and here are our favourite safa design trends for 2018.
+You can opt for a quirky and bold print, or go for monotone fabrics with an attached kalgi.
+Basically, there’s a safa for every groom in the market, and here are our favourite dulha pagri designs for 2019.

 Psst…don’t forget to check out our Styling & Buying Tips at the end of the post.

 #1 Floral Safas are Super HOT!

 This popular wedding safa trend will continue in 2019.
 We love them on not only grooms but also as safas for baratis and the bride’s family & friends.
 The ultimate floral pagri design?
 In pastel shades, worn at a day wedding! <3

 Floral Chanderi Safa: To Add Sheen

 Floral Prints That Are Not Subtle

 #2 Quirky Prints Make an Off-Beat Statement

 If floral isn’t the print for you, there are other options for the dulha padri designs!